vjmadrid/workspace-dj-tools/mp3tag-actions/README.md

 ## What is preparing / cleaning music?

-It is the "personal" procedure that everyone has to organize their music collection and covers from getting the music, its edition at the information level (not contained), its classification and its storage within a persistence device (hard disk, portable hard disk, memory)

-This procedure takes into account different aspects such as the name used in our music files, the directory structure we use, the tags we have and the way we use them

-It is therefore essential that everyone finds their way of working, although several best practices have been found to be very helpful
+> "Each way of classifying a thing is only one way of handling it for a certain particular purpose."
+William James

+It is the **"personal" procedure** that many people apply to **organize/classify** their **music collection** according to **your needs**, allowing :

+* *To have a better order/classification when storing in a persistence device (hard disk, portable hard disk, memory, etc.)*
+* *To be much more efficient when we look for it inside the persistence device or from the use of some specialized application*
+* *To have useful and much more complete information when using it*

+The **edition** will be applied at the level of **information** and **meta-information** of an mp3 file after obtaining it and just before saving it.
+Although it can be edited at any time, it should be taken into account whether it may have any consequences.

+Since **"there are as many ways of doing things as there are ways of drinking water"** it is essential that everyone finds the way they are most comfortable and the way that allows them to be more productive, no matter how rare or complex it may be.

+This procedure can vary significantly from person to person, so many of the **problems** that occur are **frequent** and **repeated** to everyone.
+Some **best practices** can be applied to solve these problems,

-Areas of best practices
+### Areas of best practices

+There are some specific areas of application where action can be taken.
+Some areas can be :

 * **Eliminate Duplicates** : unique values in those elements that require it -> remove repeated items
 * **Parsing** : syntax analysis